GiridharsaiTinnaluri/create-node-app/README.md

 3. Create a `.env` file and add your environment variables such as database URL, email credentials, Google client ID and secret, etc.
 4. Run the server: `npm start` or `npm run dev` for development mode
 5. Open your browser and go to `http://localhost:3000` or your custom port
-6. Enjoy building your awesome application with Node.js authentication! 😎

 # Environmental variables
 The code is easy to use and customize.
 To run the code, you need to have node and mongodb installed on your machine.
 You also need to create a .env file in the root directory and add your own values for the following variables: